Skip to content

 Aspect Mathematical (Codd) Entity-Relationship (Chen) Relational Workflow (DataJoint)

 Core question What functional dependencies exist?
 What entity types exist?
-When/how are entities created?
+When and how are entities created?

 Table semantics Logical predicate Entity or relationship Workflow step